alessandro-bottamedi/abfk/README.md

-# abfk - A Better FV Kiosk
+# abfk - A Better Fv Kiosk

 A very simple, responsive, and modern alternative to the default FusionSolar kiosk dashboard.